 The annual average compound growth rate of energy sale, peak demand, and energy purchased is 7.89 %, 5.53%, and 7.42% respectively by the year 2023-24 with respect to 2013-14.

-A realistic forecast, saves over investment as well as under investment, meaning thereby timely recovery of revenue and no constraints in the supply of power (load shedding) respectively.
+A realistic forecast saves over-investment as well as under-investment, meaning thereby timely recovery of revenue and no constraints in the supply of power (load shedding) respectively.
 This kind of forecast can only be prepared by applying proper methodology with authentic data.

-The results of previous PMS forecasts were very close to the actual which proves the authenticity of methodology and data.
+The results of previous PMS forecasts were very close to the actual which proves the authenticity of the methodology and data.
 This report highlights the salient features of the load forecast of the company.
-Planning Power, NTDC firmly believes that the readers’ comments/suggestions on this report will help in improving energy and demand forecast in future.
+Planning Power, NTDC firmly believes that the readers’ comments/suggestions on this report will help in improving the energy and demand forecast in future.